JesusRH97/Gazebo-simulator/README.md

 This command will automatically launch:

-* Five autonomous vehicles (three cars, one ambulance and one bus)
+* Six autonomous vehicles (four cars, one ambulance and one bus)
 * The vehicle you drive
 * The simulation environment in Gazebo
 * The ROS node you need to drive your car